wai-l/personal_finance_report/README.md

 ## Project Overview

-### Data Cleaning (Python):
+## Data Cleaning / ETL (Python):
-Python script is used to clean, preprocess, and merge monthly data downloaded from Spendee.
-Multiple monthly data files are concatenated into a single master file for analysis.
+Used Python to clean and preprocess monthly Spendee exports.
+The process consolidated multiple files into a single master dataset, forming the ETL layer for a downstream Shiny dashboard.

 ### Interactive Dashboard (R):
 An interactive Quarto Shiny dashboard is built using R to provide a visual breakdown of spending and income by category for each month.